 Total number of eggs added

-After 48 hrs, the number of eggs embryonated and unembryonated was counted under a binocular stereo zoom microscope (Olympus SZ40, Japan).
+After 48 h, the number of eggs embryonated and unembryonated was counted under a binocular stereo zoom microscope (Olympus SZ40, Japan).
 The percentage of unembryonated eggs was calculated to determine the susceptibility of the extracts used.

 Total number of eggs added - Number of larvae hatched